ILIAS-eLearning/ILIAS/docs/INSTALL.md

 <a name="pull-requests"></a>
 ## Pull Requests

 We highly appreciate Pull-Request from external developers.
 Due to some regulations in the developments process of ILIAS, some kinds of Pull-Request need further steps.
-Additionally Pull-Request should target the correct branch for easy merging.
+Additionally Pull-Request SHOULD target the correct branch for easy merging.

    - Language-Fixes or additions to language-files don't need further steps.
-- Bugfixes need an entry in the Bugtracker: http://mantis.ilias.de .
+   - Bugfixes need an entry in the [ILIAS-Bugtracker](http://mantis.ilias.de).
 Pull-Request for Bugfixes target always to the branch where the bug occurs.
 The developer which merges it will cherry-pick the fix to all branches needed
-- Features/Refactorings need an entry in Feature-Wiki and has to get through the existing procedure for Feature-Requests: http://feature.ilias.de .
+   - Features/Refactorings need an entry in [Feature-Wiki](http://feature.ilias.de) and has to get through the existing procedure for Feature-Requests.
 Pull-Request target to trunk.

 Pull-Request will be assigned to the responsible maintainer(s).
 See further information on how contributions are handled in [/docs/CONTRIBUTING.md](/docs/CONTRIBUTING.md)